Shihpoo = Shih Tzu + Miniature Poodle

-That cute puppies are always in “fashion” and the Poo Puppies are as cute and adorable as they get.
-That’s why we wanted to take a moment and discuss the “breed” in a bit more detail so that if you are currently considering purchasing a Shihpoo puppy or better yet adopting a Shihpoo rescue dog, you’ll have a better idea of what that will be like.
+That cute puppies are always in “fashion,” and the Poo Puppies are as cute as they get.
+That’s why we wanted to take a moment and discuss the “breed” in a bit more detail so that if you are currently considering purchasing a Shihpoo puppy or, better yet, adopting a Shihpoo rescue dog, you’ll have a better idea of what that will be like.

-The last thing that we would like to see happen here at IndulgeYourPet is to see someone choose to adopt a dog for all the right reasons only to be someone that just isn’t quite “right” for a particular breed.
+The last thing we would like to see happen here at IndulgeYourPet is to see someone choose to adopt a dog for all the right reasons, only to be someone that isn’t quite “right” for a particular breed.

 Shihpoo Dog Breed Fast Facts

 Country of Origin: United States

 Weight: 7 to 20 pounds

 Dog Breed Classification: “Designer” or “Hybrid” dog breeds are currently not recognized by the American Kennel Club (AKC)

 The Shihpoo dog breed is a cross between a Toy Poodle and a Shih Tzu.
 The Poodle is from Germany, and the Shih Tzu is from Tibet, China.

 When was the Shihpoo first developed, and where?